giangnguyen2412/Why-do-we-need-XAI/README.md

 # Why do we need XAI
 How important is XAI?
 This gathers catastrophic errors of AIs in the real world and justifications why we need XAI per case.
+We need XAI to make sure AI will go "rouge"!!!

 ## News